magarena/magarena/release/README.txt

 Thanks to
-  ubeefx for creating such a great game epiko for creating the Magarena logo and the amazing color themes IcoJoy, http://www.icojoy.com/blogs/, for the nice free mage logo and icon Salasnet for the felt theme and pedro1973 for the dark battle theme singularita for creating the scripts to add over 300 additional creature cards glorfindel, Old Nick, David, Grundomu, jeffwadsworth, Kuno, LSK, sponeta, day5ive, and Excedrin for contributing premade decks pedro1973 for creating new themes, see http://www.slightlymagic.net/forum/viewforum.php?f=89 mtgrares for the publicity
+  ubeefx for creating such a great game epiko for creating the Magarena logo and the amazing color themes Salasnet, pedro1973, and elias for creating beautiful themes, http://www.slightlymagic.net/forum/viewforum.php?f=89 IcoJoy, http://www.icojoy.com/blogs/, for the nice free mage logo and icon singularita for creating the scripts to add over 300 additional creature cards glorfindel, Old Nick, David, Grundomu, jeffwadsworth, Kuno, LSK, sponeta, day5ive, and Excedrin for contributing premade decks mtgrares for the publicity
   Goblin Hero for providing the images for some of the symbols Melvin Zhang for implementing the Monte Carlo Tree Search AI and general code cleanup/bug fixes